 Habitat for Humanity Homeownership Program

 Habitat for Humanity is a home ownership program empowering families to build a new life for themselves through the stability and security of owning their own home.
 Habitat homes are not given away but are sold to families who qualify and are willing to make a down payment, put in sweat equity labor, and can make a monthly mortgage payment.
 Habitat homes are affordable because Habitat does not make a profit on construction, the families pay an affordable mortgage and the homes are built with volunteers.

-Click below to enter your contact information and be notified when our next application cycle will open.
+Click below to add your contact information and be notified when our next application cycle opens and updates.